rishikaja/hello-world/README.md

 # hello-world
-My first program on git-hub
+My first program on git-hub i am new in coding i want to earn coding.